daily-demos/fullscreen-prebuilt-ui/README.md

 It works really well with our [chrome extension demo](https://github.com/daily-demos/screenshare-chrome-ext).
 Although it works totally fine as a standalone app as well.

+Check out a live version of the demo [here](https://fullscreen-prebuilt-ui.netlify.app/).

 ## Prerequisites

 - [Sign up for a Daily account](https://dashboard.daily.co/signup) and get API key from [https://dashboard.daily.co/developers](https://dashboard.daily.co/developers)